ddrcc/dd-rccti/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr Eddy Roccati is a Research Fellow in epidemiology and neuroscience at the Wicking Dementia Research and Education Centre, University of Tasmania.
+Eddy's research interests are early detection and intervention of neurodegenerative diseases, through cognitive and biological markers.
+Outside of academia, Eddy's interests are trail running, hiking, self-sustainability and crosswords.
 {style="text-align: justify;"}